submini/balatro-mod-index/mods/pi_cubed@pi_cubedsJokers/description.md

 Adds a bunch of new vanilla-esc jokers that expand your choices in how you play and craft strong builds!
-All jokers and their art were personally developed by me, with a great amount of dev help from the Balatro Discord #modding-help channel.
+All jokers and their art were personally developed by me, with a great amount of dev help from the Balatro Discord #modding-dev channel.

 Most art currently is developer art, and many more jokers (at least 30!) and a few extras are planned to be added too (see the sheet).